Kong/developer.konghq.com/app/insomnia/concepts.md

 <!-- Create mock server page and add link -->

 ## Scratch Pad
 The Insomnia Scratch Pad is a local workspace that you can use to send requests.
 It doesn't require creating an Insomnia account.
-The Scratch Pad functions as a collection, you have access to all collection features, but you can't create multiple collections.
-You can't create design documents or mock servers either.
+The Scratch Pad functions as a collection, and you have access to all collection features.

 For more details, see [Scratch Pad](/insomnia/scratch-pad).